How to Make a Vignette like a Pro

 Beach-themed vignette on a fireplace mantle.Beach-themed vignette on a fireplace mantle.
 Photo by blog.hgtv.com

 Learn how you can make a vignette that looks professional, beautiful and effortless.
-It's really not that hard once you know the basic design rules.
+It's quite easy once you learn the basic design rules.

 Vignettes can be truly personal, informing the world of your tastes and interests.
 These home decor arrangements can be composed from a variety of objects that have at least one or more things in common, or nothing at all!